 \subsubsection{Is it really a surprise?}

-In part, the above results on the ATE are not surprising, especially when the treatment effect is heterogeneous.
+In part, the above results on the ATE are not surprising.
 The ATE depends on how the treatment effects (ATT and ATC) vary given the treatment groups and, more importantly, it weighs more one or the other depending on which group has the higher proportion of participants.
-The relationship $ATE = pATT+ (1-p)ATC$, where $p=P(Z=1)$, indicates what matters the most when there is imbalance in treatment allocations.
-The influence of $p$ in estimating ATE is not anodyne; it surely can have a substantial impact.
-When the treatment effect is heterogeneous and the proportion of treated participants $p$ is smaller (resp. larger), ATE put more emphasis on the subpopulation of control (resp. treated) participants.
-For instance, for small $p$, the ATE is closed to the treatment effect on this subpopulation, the average treatment effect on the controls (ATC).
-However, it is questionable that the ATC is the estimand that matters the most when dealing with a smaller number of treated participants.
+The relationship $ATE = pATT+ (1-p)ATC$, indicates what matters more when there is imbalance in treatment allocations.
+The influence of $p$ in estimating ATE is far from trivial; it can indeed have a substantial impact.
+When the treatment effect is heterogeneous and the proportion of treated participants $p$ is small (resp. large), ATE puts more emphasis on the subpopulation of control (resp. treated) participants.
+However, it is questionable that whether the ATC is the estimand that matters the most when dealing with a smaller number of treated participants.
 Usually, in this situation, most study designs and analytical methods target instead the ATT, which has a completely different interpretation than the ATC \citep{austin2021applying,greifer2021choosing}.
-In addition, in finite sample (as we will demonstrate in the simulations) and when $p$ is small, the estimate of the ATC is less precise since we are using the outcomes from the small number of treated participants (the comparators) to serve as counterfactuals to the large percentage of controls participants we have.
-Similar observations can be made when $p$ is large, i.e., ATE is now close to ATT even though the estimation of ATT relies on the outcomes from a smaller fraction of participants in the control group to serve as conterfactuals for the treated participants.
+In addition, in finite sample (as we will demonstrate in the simulations) and when $p$ is small, the estimate of the ATC is less precise, as it relies on outcomes from a small number of treated participants (comparators) to serve as counterfactuals for the larger percentage of controls participant.
+Similar observations can be made when $p$ is large, where ATE is now closer to ATT, even though the estimation of ATT relies on outcomes from a smaller fraction of control participants as conterfactuals for the treated participants.